Swimming Pool & Spa Information

-A building permit is required for the construction of all safety barriers and all types of pools and spas capable of holding more than 300mm of water in depth.
-A permit is also required if you are installing new or altering any part of an existing safety barrier.
+A building permit is required for the construction of all permanent swimming pools and spas.
+Compliant safety barriers are required for all types of pools and spas capable of holding more than 300mm of water in depth.
+A building permit is also required if you are installing new or altering any part of an existing permanent safety barrier.

 What is a Swimming Pool or Spa?

 A swimming pool or spa is any excavation or structure capable of containing a depth of water greater than 300mm and used principally for swimming, wading, paddling, or the like.
 This includes any inflatable or temporary swimming pools or a spa that has a lockable cover.

 Safety barriers are not required for bird baths, fish ponds, fountains, dams and water storage tanks, however the owner has a duty of care to ensure these are safe.